-Other than the scheduled activities you will find within this website, we are open when the black and white bow is out above and by appointment.
+Other than the scheduled activities you will find within this website, we are open when the black and white bow is out and by appointment.
 Look for the big bow next to the door on the south side of E. Main Street across from the Roxy Theater.
-There is a scheduled delivery date of June 29 of elevator parts to be constructed onsite, so you may see a lot of sidewalk traffic in and out of the rental property below.
-There is excitement for better access once the elevator is in, the rest of the construction completed and the inspection.
-In the meantime, stair access as has been available will still be.
+The elevator can bring you upstairs, or the 25 steps to the right, west.
 Normal open hours are usually on Tuesdays 10-5 and Thursdays and Saturdays 10-noon as well as whenever the bow and open sign is out.
 Also open by appointment.
 Because there may be cause to sometimes cancel any activities, please call (217-827-5690) before planning on coming.

 Art Talk Tuesday Schedule

 November 6- Do Your Own Thing with your own supplies with a group that can help with suggestions.
 This is a time for regular attendees to work on and hopefully finish projects started at previous Art Talk Tuesday days.

 November 13- Do Your Own Thing with your own supplies with a group that can help with suggestions.

 November 20- View and Discussion on composition basics from McKinley.
 Bring created works to share in the conversation that will follow.

 November 27- Create your own quilt pattern art inspired by the quilts in the Gallery by Cheryl Modzelewski.
 Bring colored pencils or markers or use those available.

 December 4- Make Greeting Cards.
 Bring and share supplies or use those available.